 > }'

-2. Create a Salesloft connection
+2. Create a Salesloft Connection

 The following request creates a Salesloft Connection that authenticates through Polytomic Connect’s embedded OAuth modal.
 You can also connect with a Salesloft API key or run OAuth yourself and pass the client credentials to Polytomic — see the Salesloft connection configuration for details.